David Hurley (footballer)

 David Hurley (born 21 October 1998) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Galway United.
 He previously played for Cobh Ramblers.

 Career

 Youth career

-Cork native Hurley began playing schoolboy football with local club Tramore Athletic, before moving on to Avondale United at under-13 level and then spent 3 seasons with Ringmahon Rangers, where he was a teammate of future Liverpool and Republic of Ireland goalkeeper Caoimhín Kelleher, winning two leagues and a local cup together, as well as reaching a national final in his final year at the club.
+Cork native Hurley began playing schoolboy football with local club Tramore Athletic, before moving on to Avondale United at under-13 level and then spent 3 seasons with Ringmahon Rangers, where he was a teammate of future Liverpool and Republic of Ireland goalkeeper Caoimhín Kelleher, winning two leagues and a local cup together, as well as reaching the FAI Youth Cup final in his last year at the club.
 He joined the academy of League of Ireland club Cobh Ramblers in July 2016, joining up with the club's under-19 side.

 Cobh Ramblers

 On 1 September 2017, Hurley made his senior debut for Cobh Ramblers in a late 1–0 win away to Athlone Town.
 On 7 October 2017, in the last game of the season, Hurley scored the first goal of his career in a 2–1 win over League of Ireland First Division champions Waterford at St Colman's Park.
 Having played for both the club's under-19 and first team in 2017, ahead of the 2018 season, he was called up to become a full member of the first team squad.
 On 16 September 2018, Hurley featured in the 2018 League of Ireland Cup final, which his side lost 3–1 to Derry City at the Ryan McBride Brandywell Stadium.
 He signed up for a third season with the club on 23 December 2018.
 He scored 1 goal in 26 appearances in the 2019 season as his side finished in 6th place.
 On 8 January 2020, Hurley signed a new contract with the club.
 He scored 4 goals in 82 appearances during his 4 seasons with the club.